webarchymeta/northwind-nodejs-demo/README.md

 A demo data service for our representation of the Northwind relational database in memory (.NET based) hosted by nodejs via edgejs.
 Node 5.x is required to run the demo.

 ## Entry point:
 The entry file of the data service is under the "server-hosts" directory and is named __app.js__.
-The npm libraries are not included in the repo so they should be downloaded by runing __npm update__ under the entry directory.
+The npm libraries are not included in the repo so they should be downloaded by runing __npm update --save__ under the entry directory.

 ## User interface:
 The data service has a user interface (read only at present) for a user to query the relational data sets.
 Go to  _http://localhost:10961_ using a browser after starting up the service and follow the initial link to explore the database.